rgreminger/tilburg-science-hub/docs/setup/textEditor.md

 ### Mac and Windows Users

-Go to the [downloads page](https://github.com/atom/atom/releases/latest) and download the live installer for your operating system.
+Go to the [downloads page](https://github.com/atom/atom/releases/latest) and download the installer for your operating system:

-* Windows users download AtomSetup-x64.exe and execiute the installer
+* Windows users download AtomSetup-x64.exe and execute the installer
 * Mac users download Atom-Mac.zip and copy the contained Atom.app into the applications folder

 ### Linux/Ubuntu users